MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 > - The setting ‘Extended queue priorization’ can only be enabled if the machine supports multi-session (for single machines) or if some machines in the machine group support multi-session​ (for machines groups)

 ### With disabled ‘extended queue priorization’ :
-The machine-assignation algorithm will always wait for the first run in queue (Next to run status) to be assigned to a machine before considering the next one:
+The machine-assignation algorithm will always wait for the first run in queue (Next to run status) to be assigned to a machine before considering the next one.

-A run becomes ‘Next to run’, its connexion user is user Y :​
+**Logic :** A run becomes ‘Next to run’, its connexion user is user Y :​
 1. ​Filter: The algorithm selects all machines which are connected & usable (not in maintenance etc.)
 2. Filter: The algorithm selects all available machines (= machines which have at least one session available)
 3. Filter: the algorithm discards the machines which already have a session opened by user Y